Improving Information from Manipulable Data: Introduction

 A second perspective is that the fixed-point policy represents the outcome of a competitive market.
 With many banks, any one bank that uses credit information in an ex-post suboptimal manner will simply be putting itself at a disadvantage to its competitors; similarly for colleges using SAT scores for admissions.
 So the fixed point becomes a descriptive prediction of the market outcome, i.e., the equilibrium of a signaling game.
 In that case, our optimal policy suggests a government intervention to improve allocations, or a direction that collusion might take.

-Before turning to the related literature, we stress two points about our approach.
+Before turning to the related literature, we stress three points about our approach.
 First, our paper aims to formalize a precise but ultimately qualitative point, and make salient its logic.
 Our model is deliberately stylized and, we believe, broadly relevant for many applications.
 But it is not intended to capture the details on any specific one.
 We hope that it will be useful for particular applications either as a building block or even simply as a benchmark for thinking about positive and normative implications.
 Second, we view our main result---the commitment policy flattens fixed points and underutilizes data---as intuitive once one understands the logic of our environment.
-Indeed, there is a simple first-order gain vs.~second-order loss intuition for a local improvement from flattening a fixed point; see the discussion after \autoref{prop:main}.
-Confirming that the result holds for the global optimum is not straightforward, however; among other things, there can be multiple fixed points.
+Indeed, there is a simple first-order gain vs.~second-order loss intuition for a local improvement from flattening a fixed point; see \autoref{lem:lossderivbeq} and the discussion after \autoref{prop:main}.
+Confirming that the result holds for the global optimum is not straightforward, however; among other complications, the designer's problem is not concave and, separately, there can be multiple fixed points.
+Third, our main result does, of course, depend on certain important modeling assumptions.
+We emphasize the result because we find the assumptions compelling. \autoref{sec:extensions} discusses extensions and limitations, including how the result changes under other assumptions.

 \paragraph{Related Literature.}

 There are many settings in economics in which a designer commits to making ex-post suboptimal allocations in order to improve ex-ante incentives on some dimension.
 Our specific interest in this paper is in a canonical problem of matching allocations to unobservables in the presence of strategic manipulation.
 In this context, we study a simple model in which there is a benefit of committing to distortions in order to improve the ex-ante accuracy of the allocations.